 This action & adventure, fantasy is a hardcover edition was published by Philomel Books on July 15, 2014 and has 480 pages.

-Other books by this author that I've reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces.
+Other books by this author include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 Fourth in the Brotherband Chronicles action-adventure series for middle-grade readers revolving around Hal Mikkelson and his young crew aboard the revolutionary Heron and heading into an encounter with the Rangers of Araluen.

 In 2014, Slaves of Socorro was on the shortlist for the Aurealis Award for Best Children’s Fiction.

 Noooo.
 I don’t wanna wait…!
 I cannot believe this is only four installments into the series.
 I feel as though I’ve already spent so much time with the Herons, that I’ve known them for ages.
 And I can’t wait for Scorpion Mountain, 5, to come out December 2, 2014.
 Partly because Slaves of Socorro is more of an introduction to the next set of adventures for Hal and the Herons.

 Slaves of Socorro is a grand adventure with men of honor.
 I can’t really call Hal and his crew boys, these boys are men.
 Honorable men.
 It’s action and fun with good morals for your kids.
 Nor do they simply run into chaos, instead they plan for it.
 Not a bad trait to encourage, lol.